pthomaslab/Lineage-tree-correlation-pattern-inference/README.md

 4. *"Dataset title"* - free form, this will be the title on your plots.

-Run the whole notebook to obtain behaviour distribution, correlation visualisations, generalised tree correlation function and a histogram of underlying oscillatory periods (if oscillator behaviour is given.)
+Run the whole notebook to obtain correlation pattern distribution, correlation visualisations, generalised tree correlation function and a histogram of underlying oscillatory periods (if oscillator correlation pattern is given.)